subhanSahebShaik/detectify/README.md

 It only works if Git installed in your system, else download zip file manually from GitHub and extract it into desired location.

+3. Create a 'models' directory at root folder and download the models from G-Drive to copy into that folder https://drive.google.com/drive/folders/1UX8jXUXyEjhLLZ38tcgOwGsZ6XFSLDJ-?usp=sharing

 3. Now run,
 > pip install -r requirements.txt